-\textit{\textbf{{Stability of ICM:-}{ }}} Now, we discuss the stability of the ICM against the deformation and abruptness of the QW.
+{ } Now, we discuss the stability of the ICM against the deformation and abruptness of the QW.
 So far, our results are based on smooth QW for both graphene and WSM.
 In reality, the QW may not be ideally described by the hyperbolic function because of the weak deformation which might arise from the asymmetry in the smoothness of the IS breaking term on both sides of the interface.
 Such weak deformation can be taken into account by considering $q$-deformed hyperbolic function, introduced by Arai\,\cite{ARAI199163} as $\sinh_q(x)=(e^x-qe^{-x})/2$ and $\cosh_q(x)=(e^x+qe^{-x})/2$ with $0<q<1$.
 This follows $q \sech^2_q(x)+\tanh_q^2(x)=1$, $\cosh_q^2(x)-\sinh_q^2(x)=q$ and $\frac{d}{dx} \tanh_q(x)=q \sech_q^2(x)$.
 Hence, we model our inversion breaking term by $q$-deformed hyperbolic function as $\gamma(x)=\gamma \tanh_q(x/L)$ which yields $q$-deformed Rosen-Morse potential given as \beq V_q(x)=-q\beta L\left(\beta L+1\right) \sech_q^2(x)+2 k_z\beta L^2\tanh_q(x)\ . \eeq Interestingly, noting the analogy with the solutions of $q$-deformed Rosen-Morse potential\,\cite{eugrifes}, we find that the energy spectrum does not depend on $q$.
-Hence, we confirm that the ICM are robust to any kind of deformation of the QW.
+Hence, we confirm that not only the massless ICM even the massive mdoes are robust to such deformation of the QW.
 This robustness of the ICM elevates the potential for application and thus highly enhances the importance of the present work.
 Similar to the Rosen-Morse QW for WSM, the deformed P\"{o}schl-Teller QW corresponding to the gapped graphene also yields bound state solutions that do not depend on the degree of deformation\,\cite{deformed_soln}.
 Therefore, ICM in both graphene and WSM are robust to such deformation of the QW.

 Furthermore, we show that the {\it zeroth} ($E_{n=0}$) ICM can be even directly obtained by considering an abrupt interface.
-We model the abrupt interface as $\beta(x)=-\beta[2\Theta(x)-1]$, where $\Theta(x)$ is a heavyside step funcion.
+We model the abrupt interface as $\beta(x)=-\beta[2\Theta(x)-1]$, where $\Theta(x)$ is a Heaviside step funcion.
 The eigenvalue equation can be decoupled to write

 which is an $1$D delta-function QW problem.
 By employing the appropriate boundary condition across the interface at $x=0$, we obtain an equation to determine the energy dispersion as